Are you trying to sell your house in Trenton without using a real estate agent, let us help.

 There are a few ways to avoid paying huge commissions in your NJ sale.

 First, there is a crazy tradition in real estate transactions that you need to know about.

-With most property sales in Mercer County, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
+With most property sales in Trenton, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
 Yes you as the seller end up paying for the buyer to be represented.

 Doesn’t make much sense, right?